ThinkbotsAreFree/Birdy/README.md

 ## The String Rewriting System

 BirdyVM has a global SRS made of **rules**.
-These rules are defined with a currency sign `¤` followed by a pattern, a slash character `/`, and a reponse template.
+These rules are defined with a currency sign `¤` followed by a pattern, a slash character `/`, and a response template.

 Here is an example of a complete definition of a rule.